 Governance Issue Action Target date Lead Officer Due to the Covid-19 pandemic the number of staff working from home remotely has substantially increased therefore increasing the information risk exposure this creates for the Council.
 The increase in information risk exposure due to home working will be reviewed by the Information Governance Group.
 The information governance policy has been implemented and mandatory online training will be put in place.
 Dec 2020 David Stanley, Executive Head of Finance Catriona Herbert, Corporate Manager - Legal Services Concerns have been raised regarding the Council's systems and procedures for recording and monitoring commercial property (rental) income.
 Timetable for implementation of Property System and review of the Finance system processes (Sales Ledger) will need to be agreed.
 Dec 2020 Paul Brooks, Executive Head of Regeneration and Property & David Stanley, Executive Head of Finance The Council faces a number of significant changes that will require consideration and action as appropriate in 20/21.
 Covid -19 An ongoing assessment of the impact of the Covid-19 pandemic on council services and council systems will be needed to ensure good governance.
-This is being approached by the following workstreams, which are led by a member of Senior Management: Ongoing (due to the nature of this issue a target date cannot be assigned) Recovery workstream leads The streams will assess the risks and develop tactical plans.
+This is being approached by the following workstreams, which are led by a member of Senior Management: Recovery workstream leads The streams will assess the risks and develop tactical plans.
 Updates on the work being carried out by these workstreams will be regularly provided to the Member Task and Finish group and ELT/Gold group.
 Recruitment July/ Aug 2020 ELT Furthermore, Cabinet has approved the creation of the Assistant Chief Executive role to provide support at a senior level in relation to: Policy Strategy Risk (Becoming the Senior Risk Officer (SRO)) Emergency Planning and Business Continuity Covid-19 Recovery Performance

-Governance Issue Action Target date Lead Officer Continue to act tcommercially in a more uncertain economic ebvironment which will require revised assesment analysis appraisal to be carried out for risk and return Consideration will be given by the Finance and Commercial Recovery workstream to ensure there is synergy between the commercial way forward and the objectives of the recovery workstream Dec-20 David Stanley, Executive Head of Finance External Audit have yet to provides and opinion for the 2018/19 accounts The Executive head of Finance will ensure that the necessary information is provided to the external auditors to enable them to finalise their opinion on the 2018/19 accounts Jul-20 David Stanley, Executive Head of Finance
+Governance Issue Action Target date Lead Officer Continue to act commercially in a more uncertain economic environment which will require revised assessment analysis annraisal to be carried out for the risk and return.
+Consideration will be given by the Finance and Commercial Recovery workstream to ensure there is synergy between the commercial way forward and the objectives of the recovery workstream.
+Dec 2020 David Stanley, Executive Head of Finance External Audit have yet to provide an opinion for the 2018/19 accounts.
+The Executive Head of Finance vensure that the necessary information is provided to the external auditors enable them to finalise their opinion the 18/19 accounts. on to David Stanley, Executive Head of Finance